 Recently, Saskatchewan Economy Minister Bill Boyd wrote to federal Public Safety Minister, Vic Toews, who is responsible for the Canadian Border Services Agency, expressing concern and asking for an update.
 However, on Wednesday, Toews told CBC News there will be no exceptions made for Ordu and Amadi.
 He went further, saying the two aren’t even students.

-In his words, “I’m advised that the two individuals are not students in accordance with the plan that they’ve submitted here and have no basis for remaining in ,” he said.
+In his words, “I’m advised that the two individuals are not students in accordance with the plan that they’ve submitted here and have no basis for remaining in Canada,” he said.
 Also, Federal Immigration Minister Jason Kenny made similar statements in the House of Commons on Wednesday in response to a question from Saskatchewan Liberal MP Ralph Goodale.

-Goodale had asked: “Both the University of Regina and the Government of Saskatchewan oppose of these two young women for a small honest mistake.
+Goodale had asked: “Both the University of Regina and the Government of Saskatchewan oppose deportation of these two young women for a small honest mistake.
 Will the minister agree?”

 In response, Kenny said: “First of all, one of the students told the CBSA that she had not been enrolled in classes and had been academically disqualified, and she had documents confirming that… Both of these individuals had hearings before the immigration division before receiving exclusion orders.
-Both of their social insurance numbers indicated that they did not have permission to work in .”
+Both of their social insurance numbers indicated that they did not have permission to work in Canada.”

 However, a consultant working on the women’s cases says that’s not true.
 He says they were both enrolled at the U of R and while they broke the rules, in this case the punishment does not fit the crime.